XXuannnnnn/TT4L_G4_Requirements_Project/SRS - Final Version.md

 #### Regulatory Requirements and Policies

-1. Must comply with GDPR and FERPA data protection regulations, which may restrict access, storage, and sharing of personal and academic data.
+1. Must comply with GDPR and FERPA data protection regulations, including:
+•	Ensuring all sensitive data is encrypted both in transit (using TLS/SSL protocols) and at rest (using AES-256 encryption).
+•	Implementing strict role-based access controls (RBAC) to limit access to personal and academic data only to authorized individuals.
+•	Managing explicit consent through secure digital consent forms, which clearly outline the type of data accessed, purpose of access, duration, and conditions for data revocation.
+•	Adhering to a defined data retention policy, specifying retention periods for academic records (e.g., active records retained for student enrollment duration plus five years post-graduation) and personal communication logs (e.g., retention period not exceeding two years).
+•	Regular auditing and logging of access to sensitive data to monitor compliance and quickly detect and respond to unauthorized data access or misuse incidents.

 2. Legal and privacy regulations may limit the extent of data visibility and communication features, particularly for parental access to student information.

 #### Technical Limitations